 But it’s up to you to decide whether or not to take part each time.
 Once you have taken part in the first survey, if you miss a survey, you can still do the next one.

-How will the interviews take place?
+How will the surveys take place?

 How will I remember to take part?

 Before each survey, we’ll write to you to tell you everything you need to know about what is involved.
 You might want to know when the survey is taking place, or how long it will take.
 We’ll always try to answer any questions you have.
 After each survey, we’ll write to thank you for taking part.

 What do I do if me or my child moves?